Track Denizens of Doom

 A motorcycle that leaves the pits into the paddock before a session is

-complete must re-enter via the grid area, at the direction of a grid worker.
+complete must re-enter via the grid area, at the direction of the Chief

 Riders are responsible for getting to the grid in a timely manner.